RayDalio10/aurora-nigeria-dust/README.md

 observational uncertainty; addressed via the Combined product, QA filtering, and temporal compositing.

 ## Authorship and provenance

-This repository was developed by Samson Adekoya, MSc Data and Information Science student at the University of Ibadan, as part of a research project evaluating AI-based Harmattan dust forecasting and early warning over Nigeria.
+This repository was developed by Samson Adekoya as part of an MSc research project in Data and Information Science at the University of Ibadan.

 To the best of the author's knowledge, this is the first open, reproducible evaluation of the Aurora Earth-system foundation model for Harmattan dust forecasting over Nigeria.
-The repository contains the forecast pipeline, satellite-ingest modules, validation scripts, benchmark runner, and pilot benchmark results.

-AI-assisted coding was used during development; the scientific design, methodological choices, validation decisions, interpretation, and documentation are the author's own.
+AI-assisted coding was used during implementation.
+The research question, scientific design, data-source selection, validation methodology, interpretation, and documentation were led by the author

 ## Citation and licence

+If you use this repository, code, or benchmark, please cite it using the `CITATION.cff` file.

-Code released under the MIT licence (see LICENSE).
-The Aurora model weights are licensed CC-BY-NC-SA (non-commercial) by Microsoft; respect that licence.
+Code in this repository is released under the MIT License.

-AI-assisted coding was used during development; scientific design and interpretation are the author's own.
+Benchmark outputs and documentation are intended for release under CC BY 4.0.

+This repository does not redistribute Aurora model weights.
+Users are responsible for complying with the licence terms of the Microsoft Aurora model and all third-party data providers.

 ## Acknowledgements